nix-community/nixago/docs/src/contributing/plugins.md

 }
 ```

-This final bit is where we define the actual elements of the CUE file.
-This is
+This final bit is where we define the elements of the CUE file.
+This is what
-what will appear when we evaluate the CUE file.
+will appear when we evaluate the CUE file.
 In the above case, we're saying
-the input data should be a [struct][6] which conforms to the schema defined by
+the input data should be a [struct][6] that conforms to the schema defined by
 `#Config`.

-In this case, we're doing no additional transformations to the incoming data.
+We're doing no additional transformations to the incoming data in this case.
-This is because we're expecting the input data to already be in the format
+We expect the input data to be in the format defined in the
-expected in the `.pre-commit-config.yaml` file.
-Since YAML is a superset of
+`.pre-commit-config.yaml` file.
+Since YAML is a superset of JSON, we can easily
-JSON, we can easily ask CUE to evaluate the input and produce a YAML output.
+ask CUE to evaluate the input and produce a YAML output.

 ### Creating the Nix Functions

-With the CUE file created, the next step is to create our main Nix function.
-In
+With the CUE file created, the next step is to make our primary Nix function.
+We
-this case, we're going to create a single function for generating our
+will create a single function for generating our configuration file:
-configuration file.

 ```nix
 { pkgs, lib }: